-1. 1.
-To elect three directors to be voted upon by Class A con mmon stockholders voting separately as a class [] FOR all nominees listed below (except as marl [] WITHHOLD AUTHORITY to vote for all no (INSTRUCTION: to withhold authority to vote for any indivist below.) vidual nominee, strike a line through that nominee's name in the list t everbaugh and Gilbert A. Fuller 2.
-2. To elect the remaining five directors to be voted upon b y Class A and Class C common stockholders together [] FOR all nominees listed below (except as marl [] WITHHOLD AUTHORITY to vote for all no (INSTRUCTION: to withhold authority to vote for any indist below.) vidual nominee, strike a line through that nominee's name in John L. Cook, Robert G. Hur S. Andrew Quist and 3.
-3. To approve, on an advisory basis, the compensation of the Company's Named Executive Officers [] FOR[] AGAINST [] ABSTAIN 4.
-To approve the amendment to the Company's Articles of pany from 32,000,000 shares to 33,000,000 shares by incre from 2,000,000 shares to 3,000,000 shares f Incorporation to increase the authorized capital stock of the asing the number of authorized shares of Class C common [] FOR [] AGAINST [] ABSTAIN 5. fiscal ye 5.
-To ratify the appointment of Eide Bailly LLP as the Convergence of the Second Secon ompany's independent registered public accountants for the [] FOR [] AGAINST [] ABSTAIN 6. thereof before the meeting or any adjournment or postponements THIS PROXY, WHEN PROPERLY EXECUTED, PERSIGNED STOCKHOLDER.
-IF NO DIRECTION INTEREST LISTED IN PROPOSALS 1 AND 2 ABOVE A Dat Dated, 2016 Sig Signature of Stockholder Signature of Stockholder
+1. To elect three directors to be voted upon by Class A common stockholders voting separately as a class

+- [] FOR all nominees listed below (except as marked to the contrary below) - [] WITHHOLD AUTHORITY to vote for all nominees listed below

+(INSTRUCTION: to withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list below.)

+Scott M. Quist, H. Craig Moody and Jason G. Overbaugh

+2. To elect the remaining five directors to be voted upon by Class A and Class C common stockholders together

+[] FOR all nominees listed below (except as marked to the contrary below)

+[] WITHHOLD AUTHORITY to vote for all nominees listed below

+(INSTRUCTION: to withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list below.)

+John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., S. Andrew Quist and Norman G. Wilbur

+3. To approve, on an advisory basis, the compensation of the Company's Named Executive Officers

+4. To approve the amendment to the Company's Articles of Incorporation to increase the authorized capital stock of the Company from 32,000,000 shares to 33,000,000 shares by increasing the number of authorized shares of Class C common stock from 2,000,000 shares to 3,000,000 shares

+5. To ratify the appointment of Eide Bailly LLP as the Company's independent registered public accountants for the fiscal year ending December 31, 2016

+[] AGAINST

+6. To transact such other business as may properly come before the meeting or any adjournment or postponements thereof

+[] FOR

+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSALS 1 AND 2 ABOVE AND PROPOSALS 3, 4, 5 and 6.

+Dated , 2016

+[] ABSTAIN